cueaz/pdf2note/README.md

 **pdf2note** is a simple script that transforms your PDF documents—be it lecture notes, research papers, or books—into a 2-up layout specifically designed for enhanced note-taking.

 The script rearranges your PDF so that each page of the output displays the original PDF content on the left side and a dedicated blank space on the right.
 This layout is suitable for importing into note-taking applications like GoodNotes, Notability, or other similar platforms, allowing you to write, draw, or annotate directly alongside the source material.

 |       Input PDF (Any Size)        |        Output PDF (A4 Landscape)        |
 | :-------------------------------: | :-------------------------------------: |
 | ![Input PDF](./previews/demo.png) | ![Output PDF](./previews/demo_note.png) |

-## Requirements
+## Prerequisites

+Ensure that the `gs` (Ghostscript), `qpdf`, and `bc` commands are available in your system's PATH.

 ### Linux